Tap here to get 5 Secrets to Stress Free Dinners

 When you are ready to eat the soup, let it thaw in the refrigerator overnight.
 Add the thawed soup to a saucepan and bring to a boil.
 Add the dry lasagna noodles and cook for eight minutes until the noodles are cooked through.
 Make the cheese mixture while the soup heats and the noodles cook.
 I don’t recommend freezing that.

-If you make this lasagna soup recipe or any of my others, I would be so grateful if you came back and shared what you thought!
+If you make this easy lasagna soup recipe or any of my others, I would be so grateful if you came back and shared what you thought!

 Lasagana Soup